wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    That and other flows are in <a target="_blank" href="https://docs.microsoft.com/en-us/azure/architecture/">Microsoft's Architecture Center</a>.

-1. For more about ALGORITHMS USED, see <a target="_blank" href="https://wilsonmar.github.io/machine-learning-algorithms/">my explanations at https://wilsonmar.github.io/machine-learning-algorithms</a>, which lists them by alphabetical order.
+1. For more about ALGORITHMS USED, see <a target="_blank" href="https://wilsonmar.github.io/machine-learning-algorithms/">my explanations at https://wilsonmar.github.io/machine-learning-algorithms</a>, which lists them by alphabetical order and grouped by.

 Case studies of how people are already making use of AI/ML to save time and money: